ethannij/Arch-Installer/README.md

+# WARNING
+-Do NOT run install.sh on a system with an os already on it.
+This may irreversably damage your system.
+-Install.sh is meant to be run from the arch live install cd

 # DISCLAIMER
 -main.sh is meant to set up an arch linux vm on a linux host.
 This is not required to install arch linux using a script.
 -install.sh will install arch linux to a virtual machine, or to a host.